VivianoRiccardo/TOB-Too-Obvious-Baby-LichessBot/README.md

 You can play only 1 game each time.
-When you click "take screenshot of lichess board" and you save the board area you can't move that chessboard if you want that the bot works perfectly otherwise you have to reclick the button.
+When you click "take screenshot of lichess board" and you save the board area you can't move that chessboard if you want that the bot works perfectly, otherwise you have to reclick the button.

-Once You have selected the engine level, the engine depth and the engine time out seconds and you click the button "load lichess account" you cannot change the bot setup
+Once You have selected the engine level the engine depth and the engine time out seconds, if you click the button "load lichess account" you cannot change the TOB setup anymore. if you want to rechange the setup you have to close TOB and run it again

 Video https://www.youtube.com/watch?v=TG-pWUXUjqs

 # How To avoid Ban for Cheating

-Here you can see the conditions to be caught cheating:
+Here you can see the conditions necessary to be considered cheater (directly from lichess opensource repo):

  <p align="center">
   <img src="https://i.ibb.co/jvmP5MR/Schermata-del-2019-09-15-23-48-45.png" alt="logo">
 </p>

-For This Reason Stockfish < 10 has been added and so for the Depth and Maximum random time waiting.
+For These Reasons Stockfish < 10 engine, stockfish Depth parameter, and Maximum random time waiting parameter have been added.
-Furthemore the bot doesn't click 2 differents squares when he has to move the pieces but it holds the mouse from Point A to B
+Furthemore the TOB doesn't click 2 differents squares when it has to move the pieces but it holds the mouse from Point A to B. The best setting up until now seems to be:
+- Stockfish 5
+- depth 3
+- secs = 1
+- time waiting = 5.

+with these conditions TOB can play bullets with minimum +1 increments and is also able to beat 2300 elo masters (  and you will never be banned for cheating ;)  ).